Adjusted financial statements are crucial when selling a business.

 The typical financial income statement includes several unusual expenses.
 These can be classified as follows:

-Unnecessary Expenses:
+Unnecessary Expenses

-A business buyer may assume that certain expenses are incurred regularly due to not recording certain expenditures at a fair market value price.
+A business Buyer may assume that certain expenses are incurred regularly due to not recording certain expenditures at a fair market value price.
 You should indicate that these earnings are not the result of the business if you include these expenses.
 The list covers leisure, transportation, startup fees, and bonus payments.

 Cash Flow

 Understanding how to calculate normalized cash flows for your business is essential to a successful business transfer.
 A normalization process involves adjusting non-recurring expenses and revenues that are too high or too low.
-Business sellers, buyers, lenders, and appraisers use this calculation to determine your business’ ability to service acquisition debt.
+Business sellers, buyers, lenders, and appraisers use this calculation to determine your business’s ability to service acquisition debt.

 What Is The Purpose of Normalized Financial Statements?